deepfates/behold/README.md

 Status: 0.1.0‑alpha.0

-Behold is a minimal framework to plug interactive agents into your (local/offline) Minecraft server.
-It runs a Mineflayer bot, exposes a small, spec‑first command registry over the Mineflayer API, and lets either a human or an LLM “drive” the same commands.
+Behold makes it easy to plug interactive agents into your local/offline Minecraft server.
+It runs a Mineflayer bot, exposes a small spec‑first command registry over the Mineflayer API, and lets either a human or an LLM act through the same commands.
+One action stream; a simple arbiter executes one thing at a time with safe preemption.

-Features
+Vision
-- Mineflayer login + basic lifecycle hooks (spawn, chat, errors)
+- One surface: the command registry is the API for both humans and LLMs.
-- Simple agent loop scaffold with pluggable "reasoner" (LLM or fallback)
+- Terminal‑first: a concise console shows state and accepts small commands.
-- Minimal tool system (e.g., `say`) for the agent to call
+- Safe by default: exclusives (move/dig/place) hold a lease; `stop` preempts.
-- Environment-based configuration and sensible defaults
+- Portable: machine‑friendly JSONL harness for automation.

-Project Layout
+Project Layout (key files)
 - `src/index.ts` — Entry point; loads config and starts the bot + agent loop
 - `src/config.ts` — Reads env vars and validates runtime config
 - `src/bot.ts` — Creates the Mineflayer bot and binds core events